balena-io/docs/pages/reference/OS/updates/migrate-to-2.0.md

 - If you rely on some {{ $names.company.lower }} CLI functionality e.g.: `{{ $names.company.short }} sync` or `{{ $names.company.short }} ssh`, you will need update to at least version 5.7.0 to work with 2.x devices.

 - It's also important to note that the {{ $names.os.lower }} versioning scheme has changed a bit in the 2.x series and any code that relies on parsing the OS version should take care in these cases.
-An example of the new scheme is `Resin OS 2.0.0+rc3.rev1 (prod)` and you can find more detail on how the versioning works [here]({{ $links.githubOS }}/meta-resin#versioning).
+An example of the new scheme is `balenaOS 2.0.0+rc3.rev1 (prod)` and you can find more detail on how the versioning works [here]({{ $links.githubOS }}/meta-balena#versioning).

 <!-- links -->